 You will also work on strengthening your maths and science skills, as well as building and testing electronic circuits.

-Why choose Brock for Engineering Level 2 Technical Diploma?
+Engineering Level 2 Technical Diploma?

 At Brock we give you industry-experienced teachers and first class facilities to help you get your engineering career off the ground.